 If you end up keeping some leftover soup in the refrigerator, add a little broth or water when you reheat.
 The soup can become quite thick when it’s chilled.
 Adding some liquid will help the soup to reheat smoothly.
 Also, if you’re wondering how to peel tomatoes for the soup, learn how here.

-One quick note– If you’re serving this to guests you don’t know very well, make sure you let them know that the broth contains peanuts, just in case anybody is allergic.
-Better safe than sorry!
+Allergy Note- Important!
+If you’re serving this to guests you don’t know very well, make sure you let them know that the broth contains peanuts, just in case anybody is allergic.
+Peanut allergies can be deadly.
 Also, if you’re preparing the soup gluten free, make sure your broth and peanut butter are certified GF.

 Any purchase you make from The Shiksa Market helps to support my website, my recipes, and the free content I provide.
 If you have an Amazon login, it’s even easier to make a purchase.
 Thanks for browsing!